WRITE TO US

 In Bhutan, each destination unveils a unique facet of its beauty and charm, offering travellers an unforgettable journey into the heart of the Himalayas.

-We offer the best Bhutan Tour Package from Delhi Airport by Road via Phuentsholing
+We offer the best Bhutan Tour Package from New Delhi by Road via Phuentsholing

 The Haa Summer Festival is a vibrant celebration of traditional Bhutanese culture held annually in the scenic Haa Valley.
 This two-day event showcases the unique customs, cuisine, and crafts of the Haa region, providing visitors with an immersive cultural experience.
 Festival highlights include traditional Bhutanese sports such as archery and khuru (dart throwing), as well as folk music and dance performances.
 The Haa Summer Festival offers visitors the opportunity to interact with locals, sample authentic Bhutanese delicacies, and learn about the rich heritage of the Haa Valley.
 It’s a must attend festival if you book your Bhutan tour package from Delhi in summer.